onap/so/readme.md

 OpenECOMP MSO is delivered with **2 Docker containers**, 1 hosting the **database** (MariaDB) and 1 hosting the **JBoss** application server running all OpenECOMP MSO code.

-Both containers runs on the same machine and can be started with a **`docker-compose`**.
+Both containers runs on the same machine and can be started with **`docker-compose`**.

 # Compiling MSO

-MSO can be compiled easily with a `mvn clean install`.
+MSO can be compiled with `mvn clean install`.
 Integration tests are started with the following profile `-P with-integration-tests`

 **to be edited for rrelease**